 Welcome to the Department of Community Health and Prevention (CHP) at the Dana and David Dornsife School of Public Health at Drexel University.
-Our department has a strong commitment to promoting the health of communities through education, research, service and advocacy.
-Central to the mission of the CHP department is understanding the relationship between human rights, dignity and health status.
+Founded on the solid commitment to human rights and social justice, the Department of Community Health and Prevention promotes the health of communities and the individuals in them through education, community-engaged research, service and advocacy.

-Our department is a diverse community of scholars and public health practitioners with faculty trained in disciplines such as sociology, psychology, history, public health, medicine and theology among others.
-Research and service initiatives led by department faculty include substance use and misuse, HIV/AIDS, chronic disease disparities, global health, maternal and child health, LGBT health, spirituality and health, public health ethics, history of public health, risk and health communication, and evaluations of city and state public health initiatives.
+Our department is a diverse community of scholars and public health practitioners with faculty trained in public health and in disciplines such as sociology, psychology, medicine, history, theology, and ethics.
+Community-engaged research and service initiatives focus on a wide range of pressing public health areas including global and international health, urban health, Black health, disease disparities, spatial analysis GIS, eHealth/mHealth, substance use and misuse, HIV/AIDS, maternal and child health, LGBTQ health, spirituality and health, public health ethics, history of public health, food justice, risk and health communication, and program evaluation.

 Department of Community Health and Prevention